colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-14-running-correlation.markdown

 The data generating process was as follows: I went on my run.
 Once I finished my run, I saved it.
 I uploaded the run to my iPhone via bluetooth.
 Once the running data uploaded, I exported a CSV file of the data to my computer.
 The watch I use is the COROS Pace 2.

+As a side note, this statistical analysis only takes into account one run.
+In the future I plan to run a more comprehensive analysis because it is essential to have a variety of data to truly prove a statistical relationship.
+However, this is a good jumping-off point.

+The following running data is from an 18 mile long run.
+I started at 6:39 mile pace and closed in 5:27 for the last mile.
+As it was progressive, I chose to analyze the linear relationship between stride length as running pace increases.
+For the actual analysis, I used the column that contains minutes per kilometer rather than minutes per mile.
+We are also, for the purpose of this project, holding constant external factors such as elevation gain per mile, heart rate, and prior muscle fatigue.

 ```python
 progressive_longrun_data = Table.read_table("ProgressiveLongRun.csv")